codeware-sthlm/nx-plugins/packages/nx-payload/README.md

 Edit `POSTGRES_URL` in `.env`.

-### Serve Payload admin in development mode
+### Serve Payload application in development mode

-Payload admin app is served in watch mode.
+Payload application is served in watch mode.

 > The configured database must have been started, see [local database](#start-a-local-database-instance)